Internal linking in HTML [<a> tag]

 id attribute to the element you want to link to (which would usually be a header, but can be anything), and use that in the

 href attribute of the anchor:

 Note that you need to put a

 href, but not in the target's

-Below is a same-page anchor link example so you can see how it looks in action:
+Below is a internal linking example so you can see how it looks in action:

 OK, this works as intended.
 But what if our visitor wants to get back to the top?
 Should we just let them scroll all the way back up?
 We could... but let's make it easy for them, and add another anchor link taking them to the top of the page.

 To do this, we use the exact same process as before.
 We just need to find the highest element on our page, the

 Then we just link to it as normal:

 <a href="#top">Back to top</a>